-Many people dream of securing permanent residency in Australia, and there are several ways that you can achieve this.
+Many people dream of securing permanent residency in Australia.
+There are several ways that you can achieve this.

-If you meet the requirements and the point score for a skilled visa, either Skilled Independent (189 visa) or Skilled Sponsored (190 visa) you gain PR as soon as your visa is activated.
+If you meet the requirements and the point score for a skilled visa, either skilled independent (189 visa) or skilled sponsored (190 visa), you gain PR as soon as your visa is activated.
 Such visas can be processed in 6 to 8 months.
-If you are sponsored by a regional area or by a relative who lives in certain areas of Australia (489 visa) you also step onto the PR pathway.

 Most partner visas are temporary at first, but lead to residency if the relationship continues.
 PR visas are available to couples who have lived together for the three years prior to the application, or who have lived together for two years and have a child together.

 Permanent residency gives you many of the rights and privileges that Australian citizens enjoy.
 Your partner and children are also granted PR and all family members have access to subsidised education at an Australian school or university and subsidised healthcare through Medicare.
 Although permanent residents pay the same fees as domestic students, it is important to note that permanent residents cannot access the HECS student loan system, so we encourage all residents to apply for citizenship as soon as they are eligible.

 The benefits of being a PR were seen during the Covid-19 pandemic when Government support measures were made available to PRs and citizens, and not temporary residents.

 Most permanent residents can apply for Australian citizenship after living in Australia for four years, provided at least 12 months of this was as a permanent resident.

 There is a big difference between permanent residency and Australian citizenship.